SigmaNight/basiliskLLM/README.md

 - `Ctrl+n`: Create a new chat.
 - `Ctrl+w`: Close the current chat.

+### automatic update of the Application (Windows only)

+The app has a builtins auto update feature.
+There is three channels of update:

+- `stable`: the stable version of the app (default a stable release on github)
+- `beta`: the beta version of the app (default a pre release on github)
+- `dev`: the dev version of the app (default the last commit on the master branch)

+You have four modes of update:

+- 'notify': the app will notify you when a new version is available
+- 'download': the app will download the new version but you have to install it manually
+- 'install': the app will download and install the new version automatically (not implemented yet)
+- 'off': the app will not check for new version

 ## 🛠 Setting Up Your Dev Palace 🏰

 Requirements: Python 3.12.2 (because only the best for us, obviously)